-If there is a profit, the amount is transferred from the clearing house to your trading account by the broker, and in case of loss, the amount is transferred by the broker from your trading account to the clearing house.
+If there is a profit, the amount is transferred from the clearinghouse to your trading account by the broker, and in case of loss, the amount is transferred by the broker from your trading account to the clearinghouse.

 For example, if one buys futures of Rs 5000 and its price fall to Rs 4500.
-Then s/he has to pay M2M margin of Rs 500 to take the position in the future.
+Then s/he has to pay an M2M margin of Rs 500 to take the position in the future.

-With a view to control price volatility and the breach of daily circuit (the maximum permissible daily movement against the previous closing price on either side), Exchange has introduced the system of Special Margin.
+With a view to controlling price volatility and the breach of the daily circuit (the maximum permissible daily movement against the previous closing price on either side), Exchange has introduced the system of Special Margin.